Graunephar/bitrise-step-upload-to-google-drive/README.md

 * Create a new service account as described here.
 It does not need any roles or permissions
 * Open the new service accounts, under the 'Keys' tap click 'Add Key'.
 Choose 'Create New Key'.
 And Choose key type 'JSON' in the popup.
 Save the json file somewhere on your computer
+* In Bitrise under the 'Code Signing' tab upload the file and provide the name of the environment variable in the